uzairshahid26/uzair-cop3330-assignment4part2/README.md

 Delete To Do Item: This allows you to delete the to-do item that you currently have highlighted in the To-Do List View.

-Delete All: This will delete the whole To-Do List.
+Delete All: This will Reset and clear the whole To-Do List.